biocommons/biocommons.github.io/docs/governance.md

 # Governance

 **This governance document provides a framework for the organization, decision making, and essential values of the biocommons community.
-The Steering Committee (defined below) will refine this document in order to serve the needs of the biocommons objectives.**
+The Steering Committee (defined below) will refine and maintain this document in order to serve the objectives of the biocommons community.**

 ## Mission

 The goal of the biocommons community is to accelerate research, promote data sharing, and improve human health by collaborating on interoperable, high-quality, bioinformatics software and data for sequence variant interpretation, and to foster a community that develops these tools.

+## Values and Norms

+The biocommons community is founded on shared [values](/community/#values) and [norms](/community/#norms).
+We use minimal organizational structures necessary to promote the mission.

 ## Membership